dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 ### Decision Trees

 Decision trees in ML are like flowcharts used for decision-making.
 They are a type of model that learns from data to make predictions or decisions.
+Decision trees work well on tabular (structured) data in ML (not unstructured, like images, audio, or text), however, in neural networks, they work well on all types of data.
 * `Purity`
      * Definition: Purity measures how homogenous or pure a node is in terms of the target variable.
 A node is pure if all the data points within it belong to the same class or category.
           * Example: In an email spam classification task, if a node contains only spam emails, it is considered pure.
 All the emails within that node belong to the same class (spam), indicating high purity.